IIIF/api/source/api/presentation/2.0/index.md

 ###  5.1 Requests

 Each of the sections below recommends a URI pattern to follow for the different resources.
-This is not required and clients _must not_{: .rfc} construct the URIs by themselves, instead they _must_{: .rfc} follow links from within retrieved descriptions.
+This is not required and clients _MUST NOT_ construct the URIs by themselves, instead they _MUST_ follow links from within retrieved descriptions.

 The Base URI recommended for resources made available by the API is: